 NOTE 7: Based on UE implementation, the UE locating inside the LADN service area can send another PDU SESSION ESTABLISHMENT REQUEST message or PDU SESSION MODIFICATION REQUEST message for the LADN DNN which was rejected with the 5GSM cause value #46 "out of LADN service area".

+NOTE 7A: If the UE does not receive a CONFIGURATION UPDATE COMMAND message with new LADN information within an implementation dependent time, the UE can request this information by initiating a registration procedure for mobility or periodic registration update (see subclause 5.5.1.3.2, item q).

 If the 5GSM cause value is #37 "5GS QoS not accepted", #44 "Semantic errors in packet filter(s)", #45 "Syntactical error in packet filter(s)", #59 "unsupported 5QI value", #83 "Semantic error in the QoS operation" or #84 "Syntactical error in the QoS operation", the UE shall ignore the Back-off timer value IE and Re-attempt indicator IE provided by the network, if any.
 The UE should pass the corresponding error cause to the upper layers.

 NOTE 8: How to solve the issues of not accepted 5GS QoS and unsupported 5QI value in the upper layers is UE implementation specific.